 Can you imagine an average U.S. child or teen who doesn’t like video games?
 It might be a challenge, as children can’t live without their favorite games for PC, Xbox, and mobile.

-Video games have become an integral part of kids’ lives and pop-culture.
+Video games have become an integral part of kids’ lives and pop culture.
 That’s because gaming is one of the largest industries in America.
+No wonder parents are concerned about their kids’ safety.
+In this article, you’ll learn about the dangers hidden behind video games and find tips on how to keep your child safe online.

 “Over the past years, there has been an increase in downloads and mobile games usage among kids… During a 2019 survey, the average daily time spent playing video games among children aged between 13 and 18 years old is 50 minutes… ,” says Christina Gough, a researcher on video gaming.

-Here is a summary of what the statistics on video games among kids tells us:
+Here is a summary of what the statistics on video games among kids tell us:

 - 3 million kids are addicted to video games in the U.S ;